FluxFlu/sigilscrivener/README.md

 > This project is inspired by [Sigil Scribe](https://www.sigilscribe.me/).

 Sigil Scrivener is a program takes text and transforms it into a sigil.
+It is currently unfinished, but is still usable.

 ## Examples